Moving to Spain in 2023 regions guide for expats

 Besides this, the area is famous for its ancient rites and beliefs, its gastronomy, and its monuments.

 Climate here is similar to the rest of the North West Region, so it has warm summers and mild winters.
-The capital is Santander, which is a very popular expat location.
+The capital is Santander, which is a very popular expat location with lots of uk citizens here.
 There is always lots to see and do.
+Visit the town hall to find out more from the tourist office.

 Cantabria is famous for its colourful customs, its gastronomy and local crafts.